input-output-hk/ouroboros-leios/Logbook.md

   - Diagnostic consistency checks for the simulation
 - Calibrated against Epoch 500-519

-This techno-economic simulation highlights is the tension between the following variables:
+This techno-economic simulation highlights the tension between the following variables:

 - A linear growth in throughput would cause a quadratic growth in ledger size.
 - Storage cost per gigabyte typically decays exponentially over time, but with a small rate (maybe 10%/year).